SpaceyAsteroid/SpaceyAsteroid/README.md

 I love making friends and whenever I get a friend req I'll almost always accept it so feel free to friend me if you want to ^^

-Feel free to ask for my other socials (I have Discord, VRChat, a Nintendo Switch, a Playstation [PS4], ROBLOX, and more,,)
+Feel free to ask for my other socials (I have Discord (SpaceySpiral#4384), VRChat, a Nintendo Switch, a Playstation [PS4], ROBLOX, and more,,)

 ---